tejasvi/xapian-gsoc-proposal/proposal.rst

   Plenty of papers have been published to demonstrate the potential of semantic databases to improve text based search considerably.
 WordNet is a well developed and widely used such lexicon which is to be integrated into Xapian.
 There are multiple fronts possible to add the integration.
 Currently, query expansion, incremental search, weighting scheme, and an inbuilt synonymn dictionary will be most rewarding areas to start with.

   The project is sub-divided such that to ensure modularity at small levels.
 Broadly speaking, first goal will be to create a handy interface to WordNet.
-Since full integration will extend beyond the project, the  base class demands high extensibility.
+Since full integration will extend beyond the project timeline, the  base class demands high extensibility.
 Therefore future integration prospects are considered while prototyping.
 After the interface is developed and tested, each incorporation opportunities can be targeted one by one.

+  *Deliverables:*
+  1. A framework to interface WordNet with Xapian
+  2. Built-in *synoynmns* dictionary as a result
+  3. Revamped query expansion using WordNet specific algorithms
+  4. Enabling incremental search using query expansion and NLP techniques

+  *Strech goals:*
+  * Enhancing query expansion by displaying alternative intents
+  * Incorporating WordNet into LETOR and weighting schemes

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**

   The advantages of incorporating lexical information are evident from the fact that currently most web search engines uses some form of natural language processing.
 As the searchable data increases, topics become more important than keywords.
 Context aware searches require lexicon to *tokenize** topics.
 A 2012 research demonstrated the advantages of contextual searches both quantitatively and qualitatively over keyword based.

     `Children's web search with Google: the effectiveness of natural language queries <https://dl.acm.org/citation.cfm?id=2307121>`_
   Additionaly abundant research has been done to exploit the WordNet data to improve *recall* and *precision* concurrently though they affect each other inversly in general.
 Following are few representative papers attesting to it.